techascent/tvm-clj/examples/box-blur.md

 It is clear that high performance numeric programming is very important to the future of computing.
-It is also clear that high performance architectures will continue to change and their complexity, especially in a programmatic sense will never decrease substantially.
+It is also clear that high performance architectures will continue to change and their complexity, especially in a programmatic sense, will never decrease substantially.
 A codebase described as above will be much faster to adapt to new architectures.